AndrewEC/ContrastCalculator/README.markdown

 2. Download the runnable jar or exe from the build directory 2a.
 The Contrast Calculator - WebLaF uses the 3rd party WebLaF look and feel 2b.
 The Contrast Calculator - Steel uses Java's build in Blue Steel look and feel.
-		(WebLaF looks better but Blue Steel has a much faster load time and is a bit easier on memory)
+		(WebLaF looks better but Blue Steel has a much faster load time and is a bit lighter on memory)
 3. Run the program.
 ```

+Note: This program requires that your computer and Java version support per-pixel translucency/transparency in order for the snipping tool to properly function.

 3rd Party Libraries
 ---